 There are two main components to the fuel-lifecycle assessment: direct and indirect effects, the former encompassed in the Method2A/2B process and the latter addressed through the continued development and review of land use change values, informed in part by the Expert Workgroup.
 These activities are a key element of the LCFS regulation, as they inform the carbon intensity for each fuel pathway, which in turn translates into the credits or deficits under the program as a function of volumes introduced into the transportation system.

 When the Board approved the LCFS in April of 2009, it approved two fuel pathway Lookup Tables containing a total of 64 staff-developed pathways.
 Of those pathways, 37 were for gasoline (CARBOB) and gasoline substitutes, and 27 were for diesel and diesel substitutes.
 The carbon intensities (CIs) associated with those pathways were estimated using one or both of two models: version 1.8b of the California-modified Greenhouse Gases, Regulated Emissions, and Energy Use in Transportation model (CA GREET) and the Global Trade Analysis Project (GTAP) model.
-CA-GREET was used to estimate the direct fuel life cycle (“well-to-wheels”) emissions, while GTAP was used to estimate the emissions associated with indirect land use change (LUC).
+CA-GREET was used to estimate the direct fuel life cycle (“well-to-wheels”) emissions, while GTAP was used to estimate the emissions associated with indirect land use change (LUC) for crop-based biofuels only.
 Although the direct well-to-wheels emissions associated with all of the original 64 pathways were estimated using CA-GREET, not all of those pathways were associated with identifiable LUC emissions.
 Thus, GTAP was used on only a subset of pathways: corn ethanol, sugarcane ethanol, soy biodiesel, and soy renewable diesel.

-Since the Board approved the LCFS in April 2009, there have been few changes in the GREET model used for estimating direct emissions of fuel pathways, but significant technical activity related to the GTAP model used to estimate indirect emissions.
+Since the Board approved the LCFS in April 2009, there have been changes in the GREET model used for estimating direct emissions of fuel pathways, and significant technical activity related to the GTAP model used to estimate indirect emissions.
 Both of these models are discussed below, including what impacts advances or changes in lifecycle analysis may have on the LCFS regulation.

 B. Direct Effects